Wisconsin Republican Sen. Ron Johnson will seek reelection

 MADISON, Wis.
-(AP) — Republican U.S. Sen. Ron Johnson of Wisconsin, one of former President Donald Trump’s biggest backers, announced Sunday that he will seek reelection in the battleground state, ending months of speculation about whether he would go for a third term.
+(AP) — Republican U.S. Sen. Ron Johnson of Wisconsin, one of former President Donald Trump’s biggest backers, announced Sunday that he will seek reelection in the battleground state, breaking his promise not to seek a third term.

 Johnson announced his decision via email two days after a pair of Republicans with knowledge of his decision told The Associated Press that he was close to launching a bid.
+Johnson over the past year has been a leading voice in downplaying the Jan.
+6, 2021, Capitol riot and the coronavirus pandemic, in addition to remaining a vocal Trump supporter.

+Johnson’s announcement that he will run again came a day after Republican Sen. John Thune, of South Dakota, said he would seek a fourth term.
+No other Senate retirements are likely beyond the five Republicans and one Democrat, Sen. Patrick Leahy of Vermont, who have already announced plans to step down.

-Johnson, 66, had long said his preference was to serve just two terms.
-He pledged in 2016 not to run for a third time, but he rescinded that promise and kicked around running again for months, saying circumstances have changed.
+Johnson, 66, had long said his preference was to serve just two terms and pledged in 2016 not to run a third time.

-“In 2010, I promised I would always tell people the truth and that I would never vote with re-election in mind,” Johnson said in a statement.
-“An extension of that promise is that I don’t conduct myself worrying about re-election.
-When re-election is not your primary motivation, those are easy promises to keep — and I have faithfully done so.”
+“Much as I’d like to ease into a quiet retirement, I don’t feel I should,” Johnson wrote in an editorial announcing his reelection bid.
+He said the response to the coronavirus pandemic also played a part in his decision to run again.

+Johnson has espoused conspiracy theories related to last year’s Capitol raid that attempted to shift blame for what happened away from Trump supporters.

-Johnson said he did not make the decision lightly.
+Johnson said he did not make the decision to run again lightly.

 “Having already experienced a growing level of vitriol and false attacks, I certainly don’t expect better treatment in the future,” he said in his announcement.